ember-learn/ember-blog/content/ember-3-28-released.md

 }
 ```

-Ember Data 3.28 introduces the ability to seperate model schema and record instance
+Ember Data 3.28 introduces the ability to separate model schema and record instance
 class definitions.
-This is a low-level capability we expect to be used by addon
+This is a low-level capability that we expect addon authors
-authors as they experiment in at least two areas:
+to use when they experiment in these areas (possibly others):

 First, forcing the definition (statically or at runtime) of a distinct class for
 every model can cause performance issues.
 Large applications may have hundreds
 of models.
-If most or all of those models do not require unique classes, we're
+If most or all of these models do not require unique classes, we're
-generating unnecessary memory load and asking more of the JIT's type system than
+generating more memory load and asking more of the JIT's type system than
-may be necassary.
+they may be necessary.
 In the extreme case, it may be possible for all record
 instances in an application to share a single root class.

 Second, the current Ember Data schema definition API forces definitions to be authored in
 JavaScript.
 Removing that limitation allows us to experiment with more optimal
 or powerful ways to encode schema (such as JSON).
 These alternatives may perform
 better (in payload size, or in parse/eval), may better support generation and
-synchornization with API typing systems, and better support static analysis
+synchronization with API typing systems, and better support static analysis
-(for example with TypeScript).
+(for example, with TypeScript).

 For further details on these new capabilities, refer to: